 Bernays was a very influential man in his time and he was able to convince the public to do many things he wanted them to do.

 He was especially gifted in the manipulation of the masses to his ideology.
 During the post-world war 2 era, he believed that the fear of communism was an essential tool to control the public and it was through him that it became a weapon used in the cold war.

 By using the Freudian theory, he was able to control the masses and make them believe what he wanted them to believe, which makes him not only one of the most influential men of the 20th century but also one of the most dangerous.

 Anna Freud and Conformity

-Freudian theory has made a lot of impact on our life today even though we may not see it.
+Freudian theory has made a lot of impact on our lives today even though we may not see it.
 The remnants of Freud’s ideas were aggressively exploited by psychoanalysis in the 20th century and have shaped some parts of our world as we know it.
-The manipulation of the masses may have started a long time ago but it does not mean it has ended.
+The manipulation of the masses may have started a long time ago, but it does not mean it has ended.